shreyasminocha/shreyasminocha.me/content/blog/recursion-what-why-how.md

-+++
-tags = ["programming"]
-type = "post"
-date = "2017-04-12T20:31:13+05:30"
-title = "Recursion: what, why and how" description = "This post introduces recursion and attempts to give the reader an intuition of why it works.
-Through examples and exercises, it aims to make the reader familiar with the structure of recursive programs"

-+++
+---
+tags: [programming]
+type: post
+date: 2017-04-12
+title: 'Recursion: what, why and how'
+description: Attempts to give an intuition of how recursion works.
+---

 This post explains recursion, an easy, but tricky to grasp programming concept in a friendly, understandable manner.